 Lighting systems utilizing ballasts or transformers shall maintain not less than a 90 percent lagging power factor.
 Utility owned area lighting is available for installation on customer owned poles.
 The lighting may be installed on Utility poles if such poles are already available in the area to be lighted.
 Customer furnished poles must be of sufficient heights and properly guyed to meet all code requirements.
-This would normally require a minimum of a 30' pole set at least 5-1/2' deep.
-The Utility would install the lights and conductors to provide service to the customer-installed pole.
-The customer should contact MU about the location and availability of lighting from the Utility.
+This would normally require a minimum of a 30 foot pole set at least 5-1/2 feet deep.
+MU would install the lights and conductors to provide service to the customer-installed pole.
+The customer should contact MU about the location and availability of lighting from MU.

-Poles are available at a nominal charge from the Utility for pickup and installation by the customer.
+Poles are available at a nominal charge from MU for pickup and installation by the customer.
 The customer will continue to own the pole after installation.